danielnewman09/Dissertation/Presentation-Outline.md

 ### Slide 10: Industrial Internet of Things

-The industrial internet of things is an important concept in improving manufacturing process efficiency, rapidly responding to changes, and preventing unscheduled downtime.
+This research is based on the concept the industrial internet of things. is an important concept in improving manufacturing process efficiency, rapidly responding to changes, and preventing unscheduled downtime.
 This figure shows a simple heriarchy of the main components involved in this .

 ...

-Now, I'll go into more depth specifically on the data acquisition and message transmission layers of this framework

 I want to focus on the data acquisition process and how meaningful information can be extracted from these devices to be sent through the industrial network.
+This starts with the factory machines and sensors.

 ### Slide 11: CNC Controller Protocols